-Studies have found that eccentric training, which is the lowering portion of a rep, yields the greatest gains in strength and hypertrophy.
+Studies have found1Hedayatpour, N., & Falla, D. (2015).
+Physiological and Neural Adaptations to Eccentric Exercise: Mechanisms and Considerations for Training.
+BioMed Research International, 2015, 1–7. https://doi.org/10.1155/2015/193741 that eccentric training, which is the lowering portion of a rep, yields the greatest gains in strength and hypertrophy.

-Therefore, when you are doing these “negative biceps curls,“ you want to go as slowly as possible on the portion of the movement from your shoulders back down to the extended arm position with your elbows straight.
+Therefore, when do these “negative biceps curls,“ you want to go as slowly as possible on the portion of the movement from your shoulders back down to the extended arm position with your elbows straight.

 Here is how to do biceps curls without weights to boost muscle size and strength:

 - Sit down at the edge of a chair with your feet flat on the ground.
-Sitting will help remove the likelihood of unintentionally “cheating” in the exercise by using momentum or pop in your hips forward to help curl the weighted object.
+Sitting will help remove the likelihood of unintentionally “cheating” in the exercise by using momentum or popping your hips forward to help curl the weighted object.

 - Grab a gallon jug of water or milk in each hand; if you only have one, you can perform the exercise unilaterally.
 You can also use a heavy plastic grocery bag filled with dried beans or canned goods.